 The Cub Scouts are boys and girls aged between 8 and 10½ years old.

-We have two cub packs that meet either on Mondays at 6.45pm led by Fox (Colin) or Tuesdays at 6.15pm run by Baloo (Sarah) or Thursdays at 6.15pm led by Baghera (James)
+We have three cub packs that meet on Mondays at 6.45pm led by Fox (Colin), Tuesdays at 6.15pm run by Baloo (Sarah) or Thursdays at 6.15pm led by Baghera (James)

 The Cub Scout Programme encourages a cub to :

 - grow up to be fit and able to look after themselves,

 - discover new skills and interests,

 - think positively about themselves and other people, and

 - acquire an ability to meet and overcome challenges.

 All our activities are based on the Cub Scout Promise and Law.
 Cubs make their promise at the investiture ceremony which you will be invited to attend.